tyzen9/docker-ha-influxdb-grafana/README.md

     entities:
       - weather.home
 ```

 ### Finite control
 It is possible to be very specific about individual entities that pushed to InfluxDB.
-This may be desireable should you wish to control the size and content of your influxDB.
-In the example below, I am only allowing for the dryer's exhaust temperature to be pushed to InfluxDB, and will need to add other sensors and restart HA as needed.
-The absense of an `exclude` option, tells Home Assistant to ONLY send the items listed in the `include` configuration.
+This may be desirable should you wish to control the size and content of your influxDB.
+In the example below, I am only allowing for the dryer's exhaust temperature to be pushed to InfluxDB.
+Each time you update the configuration, you will need to restart Home Assistant to make themeffective.

+📢 The absence of an `exclude` option when using `include`, tells Home Assistant to ONLY send the items listed in the `include` configuration.

 ```yaml
 influxdb: